 Dr Jonathan Colman

-Jonathan has a background in international history and international relations, and has worked previously at the prestigious Department of International Politics at the University of Aberystwyth.
-He teaches undergraduate modules exploring US domestic history, superpower relations, and the policies of the Kennedy presidency.
-He teaches a module on British foreign and defence policies for UCLan’s MA in International Relations.
+Jonathan has worked at the prestigious Department of International Politics at the University of Aberystwyth.
+He now teaches undergraduate modules exploring US domestic history, superpower relations, and the Kennedy presidency.
+At postgraduate level, he teaches British foreign and defence policies, and the role of secret intelligence in international relations.

 - PhD in History, University of Liverpool, 2003.